captbaritone/jordaneldredge.com/_posts/2014-01-22-acceptance-testing-with-codeception-and-vagrant.md

 ### Getting the database into a known state

 Acceptance tests aren't much use if you don't know the state of the database.
-Codeception addresses this problem with it's [Db module] which can, among other things, read in a database dump before each test.
+Codeception addresses this problem with its [Db module] which can, among other things, read in a database dump before each test.

 However, to do that Codeception needs direct access to the database.
-Luckily, Vagrant makes this possible. **Simply setup your virtual machine's mysql server to accept non-localhost connections.** Then, configure Codeception to make it's database connection using the your virtual machine's host name.
+Luckily, Vagrant makes this possible. **Simply setup your virtual machine's mysql server to accept non-localhost connections.** Then, configure Codeception to make its database connection using the your virtual machine's host name.

 My `acceptance.suite.yml` looks like this: